jonjongames1997/SimplePedMenu/README.md

 3) Select what you want and enjoy!

 # Mod Compatibility
-Hot Coffee by K-po Games - Incompatible
+Hot Coffee by K-po Games - ❌
+(Bug Fix) Karen Daniels / Michelle No Jiggle Breast / Boobs / No Neck Bug by world company - ✅

 # Support